Percy Goetschius: Career

 Goetschius was born in Paterson, New Jersey.
 As a youth, he was encouraged in his musical ambitions by Ureli Corelli Hill, a well-known conductor and violinist at the time, who was a friend of the Goetschius family.
 Young Goetschius held the positions of organist at Paterson's Second Presbyterian Church from 1868 to 1870 and at the same city's First Presbyterian Church from 1870 to 1873, as well as that of pianist to Mr. Benson's Paterson Choral Society.
 Although his family had intended him to become a surveyor's assistant, he went to Stuttgart, Württemberg (Germany), in 1873 to study composition and music theory at the Royal Conservatory with Immanuel Faisst, and soon advanced to become Faisst's teaching assistant and eventually a professor.
 In 1885, King Charles of Württemberg conferred upon him the title of Royal Professor.
 He composed much, and also reviewed musical performances for the Stuttgart and broader German press.
 Syracuse University conferred an Honorary Music Doctorate on Goetschius for the academic year 1892–1893.
 In 1892, he took a position in the New England Conservatory, Boston, and four years later opened a studio in that city.
 In 1905, he went to the staff of the Institute of Musical Art (which later merged into Juilliard School) in New York City, headed by Frank Damrosch.
 Goetschius retired from the Institute in 1925 and spent the remainder of his life in Manchester, New Hampshire, continuing to write into his eighties.

-Goetschius's notable pupils include Pauline Alderman, Henry Cowell, Lillian Fuchs, Howard Hanson, Swan Hennessy, Julia Klumpke, Daniel Gregory Mason, Wallingford Riegger, Bernard Rogers, Alice Marion Shaw, Carrie Burpee Shaw, Arthur Shepherd, and Milton Suskind.
+Goetschius's notable pupils include Pauline Alderman, Henry Cowell, Lillian Fuchs, Howard Hanson, Swan Hennessy, Julia Klumpke, Daniel Gregory Mason, Frances Marion Ralston, Wallingford Riegger, Bernard Rogers, Alice Marion Shaw, Carrie Burpee Shaw, Arthur Shepherd, and Milton Suskind.
 Although Goetschius as a teacher had a fundamentally conservative outlook, he appears to have been sensitive and supportive towards his students' individuality, encouraging, for example, Henry Cowell's early experiments with tone clusters.